 (WHO) also provided the workbook for investigators in tropical diseases as a part of UNDP/World Bank/WHO Special Programme for Research and Training in Tropical Diseases (TDR).
 Therefore, practices and guidelines introduced in this workbook should be considered.

 All submitted qPCR manuscripts should confirm the usage MIQE: Minimum Information for Publication of Quantitative Real-Time PCR Experiments

 Please visit the Real-time PCR Data Markup Language (RDML) for full details.
-The provided link contains full MIQE manuscript in addition to step by step check list to report your qPCR experiment properly
+The provided link contains full MIQE guidelines, in addition to step by step checklist to report qPCR experiments properly

-Please take into consideration that in genetic and molecular experiments, all related data (e.g. Gel blots photos, Nano drop output files, Primer optimization and efficiency standard curves …etc.) might be required through review procedure.
-Therefore, it is recommended to keep all these data reachable for any future inquires.
+Please consider that in genetic and molecular experiments, all related data (e.g., Gel blots photos, Nanodrop output files, Primer optimization, and efficiency standard curves) might be required through the review procedure.
+Therefore, keeping all these data reachable for future inquiries is recommended.